wavemotion-dave/ColecoDS/README.md

 V8.7: 07-Sep-2023 by wavemotion-dave
 * Added .dsk support for MSX1 games (360K SS or 720K DS only).
 * Improved key debounce so that pressing on the virtual keyboard is much cleaner.
-* Minor memory optmization to free up some resources.
+* Minor memory optimization to free up some resources.

 V8.6: 31-Aug-2023 by wavemotion-dave
 * Added .dsk support for Tatung Einstein games!